 Rely on Great Tailoring

-Firstly, phenomenal suiting and appropriate tailoring will do wonders for semi-formal looks.
-Opt for neutrals and dusty powder hues for day looks which can be adapted well with different accompanying pieces and elect darker suiting for night events.
+Phenomenal suiting and appropriate tailoring will do wonders for semi-formal looks.
+Opt for neutrals and dusty powder hues for day looks which can be adapted well to different accompanying pieces and select darker suiting for night events.
 Blazers in classic colours are fantastic starting points for semi-formal looks and can be enhanced by pops of colour and unexpected accessory choices.
 Keep trousers fitted and opt for more dimensional shirts to layer for a refined aesthetic.